-If there are more applicants than places available, The Governors will admit children according to the following over-subscription criteria and in the order of priority below:
+If there are more applicants than places available, the Governors will admit children according to the following over-subscription criteria and in the order of priority below:

-1. 'Looked after children' in England (LAC), and children who were 'previously looked after' by English Local Authorities (PLAC) but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
-Following a change to the admissions code, effective from 1 September 2021, this criteria now extends, for in-year applications to 'internationally adopted previously looked after children' (IAPLAC) where the child appears (to the admission authority) to have been in state care outside of England (ie from state care across the wider United Kingdom (UK) or overseas) and who ceased to be in state care as a result of being adopted.
+'Looked-after' children in England (LAC); children who were previously looked after by English Local Authorities (PLAC) but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order; and internationally adopted previously looked after children (IAPLAC), that is, children who appear (to the admission authority) to have been in state care outside of England and who ceased to be in state care as a result of being adopted.

-NB Recent written supporting evidence must be supplied, at the time of the application, from the relevant local authority or adoption agency (see note 1 (a) - (f)).
+Recent written supporting evidence must be supplied, at the time of the application, from the relevant local authority.

-2. Children with documented medical or social needs who:

-either

-(a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park or (b) for whom St John's is the nearest Church of England primary school.
+- 2. Children with documented medical or social needs who: - either (a) live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park - or (b) for whom St John's is the nearest Church of England primary school.